Holistic Support for Chronic Fatigue, Pain and POTS – Melbourne & Online

-Specialising in evidence-based recovery coaching for chronic pain and fatigue.
+Specialising in evidence-based recovery coaching for chronic pain and fatigue syndromes.

 Whether you are newly diagnosed and feeling confused and overwhelmed, or navigating years of survival mode, I provide personalised strategies to help you regain control and improve your quality of life.